 We accessed each model through its official API, provided by its respective developer or platform (e.g., OpenAI, Anthropic, xAI, etc.), ensuring that performance measurements, especially the time to first token, reflected real-world usage conditions.

 For each use case, we prepared 10 distinct questions to represent realistic variations in input.
-We executed all the requests—each question 10 times per model—to minimize the impact of transient network delays and server load variations.
+We executed all requests by running each question 10 times per model to minimize the impact of transient network delays and variations in server load.
 We reported the median latency values to reduce the influence of outliers.

 Before measurements, we sent a warm-up request with an empty or neutral input to mitigate cold-start effects such as cache loading or connection setup.